zats/Presentations/Objective Superman/presentation.md

 * How often did you use `NSCountedSet`?
 * Know what is there at your disposal.
 * :poop: hits the fan = :smirk_cat:

+^ Code you don't have to write is the code you don't have to debug.

 ---